uvarc/rc-learning/content/courses/fiji-image-processing/introduction/index.md

 1) `Image` > `Lookup Tables`.

-For **multi-channel image**, you can change the LUT by running these commands:
+For a **multichannel image**, you can change the LUT by running these commands:

 1) `Image` > `Color` > `Channels Tools`.